therealbstern/apcupsd/doc/manual/maintaining_ups.rst

 **Third Party Battery Cons**

 - You will need to recycle your battery hardware (cables, connectors etc)
-- You will need to create your own battery cartridges (with doublesided tape)
+- You will need to create your own battery cartridges (with double-sided tape)
 - You will need to ensure the third party battery is the right physical size
 - You will need to ensure the third party battery is the right capacity
 - Use of a third party battery will void APC's Equipment Protection Policy